FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Channel Guidelines 2021/Chapter 2.rst

 headwater depth H\ :sub:`w` and tailwater T\ :sub:`w` can switch with submergence to allow flow to go upstream.
-The INOUTCONT parameter does not apply to the generalized culvert equations.

 .. image:: img/Chapter2/Chapte024.jpg